groupultra/agent-api-sdk-document/docs/docs/Send.md

 ---
-description: Quote in your code, you can refer to the example
+description: Send a specified event to the socket
 ---